What is jungian psychoanalysis?

 (C. G. Jung)

 To find a way back, one must look inside.
-In jungian therapy the analyst is a co-traveller, who supports the client in his/her journey back to him/herself.
-In addition to talk, dream work, active imagination and body work are utilized as methods.
+In jungian analysis the analyst is a co-traveller, who supports the client in his/her journey back to him/herself.
+In addition to talk, dream work, active imagination, art, and body work are utilized as methods.